FormulaMonks/thicket/packages/thicket-pubications/16-apps-you-might-find-in-a-decentralised-app-store-by-mid-2018.md

 ![Fork](http://forked.yannick.io/images/logo.png)

 We also identified categories of Dapps that can be worked upon and that could start out from a fork of the work we did.
-These categories include:.
+These categories include:

 - Apps that use collaborative editing on shared data/documents.
 - Apps that create & post or find & share content with other users.
 - Apps that share disk space usage and that can benefit from P2P redistribution of content.

-Let us know what other distributed Dapp ideas come to mind.
-We came up with this list after working with the technology and after we understood its inner ticks.
-We know these protocols & tools will help with problems that haven't yet been discovered.
+Let us know what other distributed app ideas come to mind.